 New Releases by Margaret Mitchell

-Margaret Mitchell is the author of Teaching Methods and Epic Sagas: Louis Agassiz and Margaret Mitchell's Perspectives (2024), The Essential Feminist Collection – 60 Powerful Classics in One Volume (2023), Gone with the Wind (2022), The Essential Feminist Classics (2022), Popular Literary Fiction: Gone With the Wind/ Romeo and Juliet/ Lady Chatterley's Lover (2022).
+Margaret Mitchell is the author of Teaching Methods and Epic Sagas: Louis Agassiz and Margaret Mitchell's Perspectives (2024), The Essential Feminist Collection – 60 Powerful Classics in One Volume (2023), Gone With The Wind by Margaret Mitchell (2023), The Essential Feminist Classics (2022), Popular Literary Fiction: Gone With The Wind/ Romeo and Juliet/ Lady Chatterley's Lover (2022).

 >>